quasikyo/ror2-mods/ThunderRain/README.md

 Operates [PiShocks](https://pishock.com) in response to in-game damage events.

 ## Safety
-Please configure maximums in the share code.
+Please configure shock maximum in the share code.

 ## Issue Reporting and Suggestions
 Contact me on Discord (`quasikyo`) or submit a new issue [here](https://github.com/quasikyo/ror2-mods/issues).